yiyangdd01/new-joiner-guide/What`s you need to pay attention in your dev work.md

 ### ⚠️ 3、Respond the bug & doubt in channel which is related to you in time

 The **QA** and **User** will have some **doubts** or report **bugs** of the product which is related to you.
 You should have a response in the channel.
-If it`s a doubt, please answer the inquirer.
+If it is a doubt, please answer the inquirer.
 If It is a bug, You should tell the reporter you will check it as soon or give the reason for the bugs if you can, and then you should find the reason for the bugs and fix them as soon.
 In short, don`t be 'quiet' with the inquirer in the channel !

 ### ⚠️ 4、You should think a little more when you doing a task